 - For the 1st order conservative remapping: the weight of a source cell is proportional to area of the source cell intersected by target cell.
 Using the divergence theorem, the SCRIP library evaluates this area with the line integral along the cell borders enclosing the area.
-As the real shape of the borders is not known (only the location of the 4 corners of each cell is known), the library assumes that the borders are linear in latitude and longitude between two corners.
-This assumption becomes less valid closer to the pole; for latitudes above the north_thresh or below the south_thresh values (see oasis3-mct/lib/scrip/remap_conserv.F, the library evaluates the intersection between two border segments using a Lambert equivalent azimuthal projection.
-Problems were observed in some cases for the grid cell located around this north_thresh or south_thresh latitude. - Another limitation of the SCRIP 1st order conservative remapping algorithm is that is also supposes, for line integral calculation, that sin(latitude) is linear in longitude on the cell borders which again is in general not valid close to the pole. - For a proper consevative remapping, the corners of a cell have to coincide with the corners of its neighbour cell, with no "holes" between the cells. - If two cells of one same grid overlay, the one with the greater numerical index must be masked in masks.nc for a proper conservative remapping.
+As the real shape of the borders is not known (only the location of the corners of each cell is known), the library assumes that the borders are linear in latitude and longitude between two corners.
+This assumption becomes less valid closer to the pole; for latitudes above the north_thresh or below the south_thresh values (see oasis3-mct/lib/scrip/remap_conserv.F90, the library evaluates the intersection between two border segments using a Lambert equivalent azimuthal projection.
+However, problems were observed in some cases for the grid cell located around this north_thresh or south_thresh latitude.
+So by default, north_thresh and south_thresh are now in OASIS3-MCT_4.0 by default set to 2.0 and -2.0 respectively, where as north_thresh was set to 1.45 in previous versions. - Another limitation of the SCRIP 1st order conservative remapping algorithm is that is supposes, for line integral calculation, that sin(latitude) is linear in longitude on the cell borders which again is in general not valid close to the pole. - For a proper consevative remapping, the corners of a cell have to coincide with the corners of its neighbour cell, with no "holes" between the cells. - If two cells of one same grid overlay, the one with the greater numerical index must be masked in masks.nc for a proper conservative remapping.
 For example, if the grid cells with i=1 overlays the grid cells with i=imax, the latter must be masked.
 If none of overlying cells is masked (given the original mask defined in masks.nc), OASIS3-MCT must be compiled with the CPP key TREAT_OVERLAY which will ensure that these rules are respected.
-This CPP key was introduced in OASIS3.3. - A target grid cell intersecting no source cell (either masked or non masked) at all i.e. falling in a "hole" of the source grid will get the non-masked nearest-neighbour value. - If a target grid cell intersects only masked source cells, it will still get a zero value unless the FRACNNEI normalisation option is used, in which case it will get the nearest non masked neighbour value.
-Note that the option of having the value 1.0E+20 assigned to these target grid cell intersecting only masked source cells (for easier identification) is not yet available in OASIS3-MCT.
+This CPP key was introduced in OASIS3.3. - If a target grid cell intersects only masked source cells, it will get a zero value unless the FRACNNEI normalisation option is used, in which case it will get the nearest non masked neighbour value.
+Note that the option of having the value 1.0E+20 assigned to these target grid cell intersecting only masked source cells (for easier identification) is not yet availble in OASIS3-MCT. - With FRACNNEI target grid cell intersecting no source cell (either masked or non masked) at all i.e. falling in a "hole" of the source grid will get the non-masked nearest-neighbour value.